 At the top you can rent snowshoes if you don’t own a pair.
 Sometimes I see people attempt the trail in boots alone, but that’s not a challenge I would undertake.
 Even with snowshoes it’s a workout.

 The trails are well-marked.
 The main one is the Snowshoe Grind.
 If you’ve tackled the summertime Grouse Grind and hated it (and how could you not), don’t be dissuaded by the name, it’s a doable trek.

 Once you leave the chalet you’re in a monochrome world.
 Every direction you look is a postcard.
 On a clear day you can see all the way to Vancouver Island.
 Today was not one of those days.

 Even when you’re in a cloud though the scenery is spectacular.
 The best part is the silence.
 You’re not far from the city, but the trees and snow muffle everything so that all you can hear is your own ragged breath.
 It’s the stuff of poetry (the scenery, not your tired panting).

 I mentioned that summitting the peak is a workout.
 Fortunately the way down is 10x easier and takes a fraction of the time.
-On the really steep sections you can simply sit down and let gravity do the hard work.
+On the steep sections you can simply sit down and let gravity do the hard work.

 Snow pants recommended.
-I see some people use plastic bags as makeshift sleds which is a fine alternative.
+I see people use plastic bags as makeshift sleds which is a fine alternative.
 Just don’t attempt it in yoga pants.